openpnp/openpnp/Visual-Homing.md

 * A legacy method that aims to keep compatibility for existing machines **to preserve their coordinate system**.

 ___
-**CAUTION**: Do not be tempted to use the new method on an old machine unless you are absolutely sure to start from scratch with everything!
+**CAUTION**: Do not be tempted to just switch to the new method on an old machine unless you are absolutely sure to start from scratch with everything!
+There is a guide to to migrate the new method [below](#migrate-to-new-resettofiduciallocation-method).
 ___

 ### Method for new Machines